Glagan/MyMangaDex/README.md

 ### Manga page
 * Show some information about the manga entry on MyAnimeList if it exists
-* Highlight your last read chapter
+* Highlight your last read chapter and all opened chapters if you want

 ### Chapter page
 * Automatically update the MyAnimeList manga entry to the current chapter number if it's the highest
+* If it's the first chapter, the start date is set to today and the status is set to "Reading"
+* If it's the last chapter, the finish date is set to today and the status is set to "Completed"

 ## Useful links
 * Import favorites from KissManga to MangaDexx https://old.reddit.com/r/manga/comments/8qebu4/import_kissmanga_bookmarks_to_mangadex/